When choosing a physician for dermal fillers, remember it’s “The Filler”, not the filler.

 The popularity of dermal fillers has grown from filling the smiles lines and lips to placing them in just about every aspect of the face.
 Fat loss is the primary reason for the volume lost in the face and there are dozens of named fat pads throughout the face.
 The most popular products, such as Restylane, are made from hyaluronic acid (HA), a naturally occurring component of the skin and joints.
 There is a “dissolver” called hyaluronidase which can be injected into the filler and within hours to days can remove any misplaced product.
 This is a nice safety valve for the patients that have some hesitations about the procedure.

 Another class of fillers is called “collagen stimulators.”
 These products when injected, stimulate the body to produce collagen.
 Newly formed collagen can last years if it was not subject to breakdown by UV exposure, oxygen radicals, and aging.
-Radiesse, Sculptra, and Bellafill fall into this category.
-These products last longer than the HA fillers, with Bellafill approved for 5 years, Sculptra approved for 2 years, with Radiesse lasting about 12-18 months.
+Radiesse and Sculptra fall into this category.
+These products last longer than the HA fillers, with Sculptra approved for 2 years, with Radiesse lasting about 12-18 months.

 How are dermal fillers administered?